This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 *This post contains affiliate links.
 For more information, see my disclosures here.*

-- Tell the story line: “You’re going to compare the use of chopsticks and a fork and knife using facts.
-This is a non-fiction piece so we will only use information and not our own opinion.”
+Begin the lesson by telling the story line: “You’re going to compare the use of chopsticks and a fork and knife using facts.
+This is a non-fiction piece so we will only use information and not our own opinion.
+You won’t use the words I or my.”

 Typically used in Asia-China, Japan, Korea